Code-Institute-Submissions/Sorin05-Project-3-BlackJack_MayResub/README.md

 # UX

 #### Main Goal
-- Create a card game with basic Python concepts that I as a developer understand
+- Create a card game with basic Python concepts that I as a junior developer understand
 - Create and provide the user with a simple blackjack experience without gambling and losing any real money in real life

 ### User Needs

   #### Scope
-  - user to understand the rules and how to play the game
+  - user can read the rules on the terminal and how to play the game.
   - when you lose or win  to have the option to play again

  ### Testing the game